Ari Ne'eman: Other autistic advocacy

-Ne'eman believes that society should focus on developing supports for autistics rather than searching for a cure.
+Ne'eman believes that society should focus on developing supports for autistic people rather than searching for a cure.
 He believes a cure for autism will not come anytime soon and genetic insight gained on autism may be used to develop prenatal tests for the condition that will result in the premature termination of autistic fetuses.
 He urges scientists researching the genetics of autism to be cautious of the ethical implications of their studies.

 Ne'eman believes that social pleasantry should be eliminated as criteria for hiring and a good job evaluation.

 In 2010, President Barack Obama nominated Ne'eman to the National Council on Disability.
 Criticism of Ne'eman's view that society should not be curing autistic people may have been a factor in the hold on his confirmation.
 However, Daniel Pfeiffer, then the White House Communications Director, accused Republican senators of intentionally blocking many of President Obama's nominees; in May 2010, there were 96 people waiting to be confirmed to administration posts.

-In addition to having served on the NCD, Ne'eman was a public member of the Interagency Autism Coordinating Committee and a board member of TASH.
+In addition to serving on the NCD, Ne'eman was a public member of the Interagency Autism Coordinating Committee and a board member of TASH.
 He had been Vice Chair of the New Jersey Adults with Autism Task Force, and served on the New Jersey Special Education Review Committee.

 Ari Ne'eman led a campaign in Washington State to get a bus advertisement removed which advocated the "wiping out" of autism.
-Arzu Forough of the organization Washington Autism Alliance & Advocacy supported the campaign, but claimed that ASAN and press coverage of the campaign could obscure the degree of difficulty and the true nature of autism.

-He won the $100,000 Ruderman prize in 2014.
+In 2014, Ne'eman was awarded the $100,000 Ruderman prize.